Prelude to the Russian invasion of Ukraine: Foreign support

 The Dutch and Spanish governments deployed forces to the region in support of NATO.
-On 20 January 2022, Spanish Defence Minister, Margarita Robles announced that the Spanish Navy was being deployed to the Black Sea.
+On 20 January 2022, Spanish Defence Minister Margarita Robles announced the deployment of the Spanish Navy to the Black Sea.
 The patrol vessel Meteoro, acting as a minesweeper, was already en route and the frigate Blas de Lezo departed on 22 January.
-She announced that the Spanish government was considering deploying the Spanish Air Force (SAF) to Bulgaria.
-Four Eurofighters were deployed on 12 February.
-The Netherlands said it would send two F-35s to Bulgaria as part of NATO's expanded air surveillance mission.
+Robles announced that the Spanish government was considering deploying the Spanish Air Force to Bulgaria, a fellow NATO member; four Eurofighters were deployed on 12 February.
+The Netherlands stated it would send two F-35s to the Graf Ignatievo Air Base in Bulgaria to assist NATO's expanded air surveillance mission.

-On 5 February 2022, the first of 2,000 newly deployed US soldiers to Europe arrived in Germany and Poland, as part of the US attempt to bolster NATO's eastern flank as Russia deploys more forces along Ukraine's borders.

-On 7 February 2022, Johnson said Britain would not "flinch" as he prepared to deploy Royal Marines, RAF aircraft, and Royal Navy warships to eastern Europe.

-On 11 February 2022, the US announced an additional deployment of 3,000 troops to Poland and sent F-15 jets to Romania.
+The first of 2,000 newly deployed U.S. soldiers to Europe arrived in Germany and Poland on 5 February, part of the U.S.'s attempt to bolster NATO's eastern flank during Russia's military buildup.
+Two days later, British Prime Minister Johnson said the country would not "flinch" as he prepared to deploy Royal Marines, RAF aircraft, and Royal Navy warships to eastern Europe.
+On 11 February, the U.S. announced an additional deployment of 3,000 troops to Poland and sent F-15 jets to Romania.
+Further deployments included four Danish F-16 fighter jets being sent to Lithuania, in addition to a frigate travelling to the Baltic Sea.
+The chief of staff of the Belgian army also stated that the country was ready to send more forces to NATO's eastern allies.

 Escalation and invasion (February 2022present)

 Alleged clashes between Russia and Ukraine

-Fighting in Donbas escalated significantly on 17 February 2022.
-There was a sharp increase in artillery shelling by the Russian-led militants in Donbas, which was considered by Ukraine and its allies to be an attempt to provoke the Ukrainian army or create a pretext for invasion.
+Fighting in the Donbas escalated significantly on 17 February 2022.
+There was a sharp increase in artillery shelling by Russian-led militants in Donbas, which Ukraine and its allies considered to be an attempt to provoke the Ukrainian army or create a pretext for invading.
 While the daily number of attacks over the first six weeks of 2022 was 2 to 5, the Ukrainian military reported 60 attacks on 17 February.
 Russian state media also reported over 20 artillery attacks on separatist positions the same day.
 Russian separatists shelled a kindergarten at Stanytsia Luhanska using artillery, injuring three civilians.
-The Luhansk People's Republic said that its forces had been attacked by the Ukrainian government with mortars, grenade launchers and machine gun fire.
+The Luhansk People's Republic said that its forces had been attacked by the Ukrainian government with mortars, grenade launchers, and machine gun fire.